ama291/Music-Driven-Workout-App/README.md

 #### Description of Front End

-For this iteration we dabbled in learning XCode and Swift to create a basic iOS app interface.
-We expect to have this much more full developed in the next iteration as more back-end work has finally been developed.

 Our main focus in this iteration was the development of the API routes.
 Our biggest changes can be found in server.py and our documentation for what functions our API works with and how to call those functions through the API can be found in our API/templates/index.html file.
 This is hosted on our server at http://138.197.49.155:8000/.
 We also did some more database infrastructure work.
-Accessing the database by the backend remains mostly the same.
-From the front-end, we had to change the route to it to go through a different port than all of the other API requests as our server can currently only handle one request at a time in each port.
+The database is hosted at http://138.197.49.155:5000/.
+Additionally, we helped the other groups get set up using the database and API.

+Additionally, we began creating a basic iOS app interface, though this was not our main focus for this iteration.
+We expect to have this much more fully developed in the next iteration as more back-end work has completed been developed.

+#### Performing the acceptance tests

+Since we haven't focused on the UI yet, the acceptance tests can be performed via `curl` requests to our API.
+We describe in the sections below the commands for the requests, and the expected result.

 #### Who Did What